Zutphen–Glanerbeek railway

 The Zutphen–Glanerbeek railway (Dutch: Staatslijn D) is a railway line in Gelderland and Overijssel, Netherlands running from Zutphen to the German border at Glanerbrug, passing through Hengelo and Enschede.
 It is the fourth Staatslijn; "Glanerbeek" is the former name for the Glanerbrug railway station.
 The line was opened between 1865 and 1868.
-The section between Enschede and the German border was closed for traffic in 1981, but it was reopened in 2001, although physically disconnected from the Dutch railway network; no Dutch train can enter this stretch and trains coming from Germany can not enter the Dutch network through Enschede.
+The section between Enschede and the German border was closed for traffic in 1981, but it was reopened in 2001, although physically disconnected from the Dutch railway network; no Dutch train can enter this stretch and trains coming from Germany cannot enter the Dutch network through Enschede.

 Stations

 The main interchange stations on the Zutphen–Glanerbeek railway are: